 Community grants are grants the Foundation makes in response to needs and requests from the nonprofits in our community.
 They are supported by the Foundation’s endowment and donors, and are awarded through a rigorous process of research, planning, due diligence and evaluation.
 Foundation staff consult with community volunteers whose expertise ensures a balanced approach to the review process.

 Please review the community grant descriptions below to see which is the best opportunity for you.
 The majority of our applications are online with the exception of our Give Together Grant Programs which can be completed through a fillable PDF.

 Please note: Before starting your fillable PDF application, please download and save the application to your desktop using Adobe Reader.
 Edits made to the form in the browser will not be saved.
 Review Application & Submittal Procedures for further instructions.

 Grant guidelines and applications will be posted as they become available.
-For more information, please reference our Eligibility Criteria & FAQs or contact the staff member listed on the initiative pages or on the grant opportunities below, or attend our #AskSBF Office Hours.
+For more information, please reference our Eligibility Criteria & FAQs, contact the staff member listed on the initiative pages or on the grant opportunities below, or attend our #AskSBF Office Hours.

 Small Capacity Building Program grants (formerly Express Grants) are awards of up to $5,000 aimed at strengthening the organizational capacity and programmatic effectiveness of nonprofit organizations serving Santa Barbara County.